 UPDATES TO THE POST:

-Someone asked about the original Marvel comics and if they were available.
+Someone asked me about the original Marvel comics and if you can still buy them.
 They certainly are.
 Here’s where you can find the reprints:

 Or just shop online.